firolightfog/Yolow/README.md

 An example to record a simple melody using your keyboard:
 <img width="297" alt="image" src="https://user-images.githubusercontent.com/34127628/209512719-32ceb994-969a-43dd-8f37-c2c3c4ac7b7e.png">

+If you like the concept but are not fan of this module then check out [PdArray Array](https://library.vcvrack.com/PdArray/Array).

 ### SaveMeMonoWide
 Similar to SaveMeMono but all options are available from the panel.
 I love it.